 The Scottish Advanced Therapeutics Medicinal Products (ATMP) Strategy for Scotland

 The Advanced therapies field is experiencing rapid growth at present particularly in areas of cell, gene, viral vector, antibody and vaccine therapy.
 SULSA is working with Skills Development Scotland and Scottish Enterprise as part of the Industry Leadership Group to deliver on a National Growth Strategy for Scotland in this area.
 Recent activity includes bringing together a consortium of providers from across Industry, Universities and Colleges to create an in-depth training provision package that could be delivered across Scotland.
-This proposal is in progress.
+Our consortia will lead 1 of the 3 UK National Advanced Therapies Skills and Training Centres.

 Scottish Health & Innovation Network for Entrepreneurship (SHINE)